 Always remember to buy a pack first when trying a product and then purchase by the case for economy once satisfied with it.
 Most reusable products can be purchased in singles and then by the case for less money per product.

 No one needs to be worried about having an accident in public.
 See our incontinence on the go self help article for help out in public.
 Incontinence control is possible with the right fit, style, and weight of brief or pull-up.
 If a person properly measures and purchases correctly, they will be successful at controlling their incontinence.
-Feel free to leave any kind of comment in the form below, we'd love to hear from you.
+Feel free to ask our nurse a question or leave any kind of comment or question in the form below, we'd love to hear from you.